dypflying/leakybucket/README.md

 Go Leaky-bucket Rate Limiter
 ============================
 This package provides an Golang implemented leaky-bucket algorithm, which is largely ported from the implementation of the Nginx's rate limiter, and introduces a few new features as enhancements.
-This package uses compare-and-swap (CAS) mechanism to achieve data consistency in multi-threading programs instead of pessimistic locks.
+This package uses the compare-and-swap (CAS) mechanism to achieve data consistency for multi-threading programs.

 Table of Contents
 =================